ROCm/instinct-docs/docs/index.md

 # AMD Data Center GPU Documentation

 Welcome to the documentation site for AMD Data Center GPUs.
-This site provides comprehensive technical documentation, guides, and best practices for deploying and managing AMD Data Center GPUs in enterprise and cloud environments.
+This site provides comprehensive technical documentation, guides, and best practices for deploying and managing AMD Data Center GPUs.

 ## Additional Resources